Target Trouble Areas with HIPAA Training

 Using the Nurse’s Station White Board

-In their HIPAA training, nurses need to learn what they are allowed and not allowed to write on the nurse’s station white board.
+In their HIPAA compliance training, nurses need to learn what they are allowed and not allowed to write on the nurse’s station white board.
 For example, HIPAA allows you to write a patient’s name, diagnosis, or other relevant information on the board.
 Furthermore, nurses should use shorthand to write the minimum necessary information they need.
 Although visitors or other patients may accidentally see the board, it is okay, as long as physical and administrative safeguards are in place.

 Identifying Victims of Abuse, Neglect, or Domestic Violence